 There’s an egg in this recipe and salmonella can occur in uncooked eggs but that likelihood is very minimal, like less than 0.02 percent.
 The government gives this general warning.
 “Although anyone can get Salmonella food poisoning, older adults, infants, and people with weakened immune systems are at increased risk for serious illness.
-A person infected with Salmonella usually has a fever, abdominal cramps, and diarrhea beginning 12 to 72 hours after consuming a contaminated food or beverage.”
+A person infected with Salmonella usually has a fever, abdominal cramps, and diarrhea beginning 12 to 72 hours after consuming contaminated food or beverage.”
 Here are several ways to minimize the salmonella bacteria.

 Coddle the Eggs

 I coddled the egg that I used to make the Caesar dressing.
-Take the egg out of the refrigerator and bring to room temperature.
-Bring 2 inches of water in a medium sized sauce pan up to 165° to 180° F. Lower the egg into the water with a small kitchen spider or slotted spoon.
+Take the egg out of the refrigerator and bring it to room temperature.
+Bring 2 inches of water in a medium-sized saucepan up to 165° to 180° F. Lower the egg into the water with a small kitchen spider or slotted spoon.
 Keep the egg in the hot water for one minute, then remove and place in an ice bath to stop the cooking, (about 2 minutes).
 This will heat up the yolk and reduce the risk of bacteria.

 Use pasteurized eggs